DataTalksClub/data-engineering-zoomcamp/04-analytics-engineering/README.md

 > [!NOTE]
-> If find the videos above overwhelming, we recommend completing the [dbt Fundamentals](https://www.getdbt.com/dbt-fundamentals/) course and then rewatching the module.
+> If you find the videos above overwhelming, we recommend completing the [dbt Fundamentals](https://www.getdbt.com/dbt-fundamentals/) course and then rewatching the module.
 It provides a solid foundation for all the key concepts you need in this module.